markokr/rarfile/README.rst

 - Archive parsing and non-compressed files are handled in pure Python code.
 - Compressed files are extracted by executing external tool: either ``unrar`` from RARLAB_ or ``bsdtar`` from libarchive_.
-- Works with both Python 2.7 and 3.x.
+- Works with Python 3.6+.

 Links: